patozgg/C8-backup-toolkit/doc/blueberry/README.md

 # Blueberry application

 The Blueberry application is available under an image, and can be deployed via Kubernetes.
-A kubernetes file is accessible on the k8 folder
+A kubernetes file is accessible into the k8 folder

 Run this command
 ```shell